AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

 ---
 audience: end-user
-title: SMS with the AI Assistant in Adobe Campaign Web for Content Acceleration
+title: SMS with the AI Assistant for Content Acceleration
-description: Get Started with the AI Assistant in Adobe Campaign Web for Content Acceleration
+description: Get Started with the AI Assistant for Content Acceleration
 exl-id: db0459e5-8759-42d9-8945-8c9667450527
 ---
-# SMS generation with the AI Assistant in Adobe Campaign Web - Content Accelerator {#generative-sms}
+# SMS generation with the AI Assistant - Content Accelerator {#generative-sms}

 >[!IMPORTANT]
 >